The impact of a universal auxiliary language on the world

 Sadly, Esperanto still has not caught on.

-If it had, we would be speaking it in airports instead of resorting to charades.
+We would be speaking it in airports instead of resorting to charades if it had.

 English as a global language